franco-rey/521-Final-Project/README.md

 I am using **python 3.10.6**

-# matching virtual environments
+## matching virtual environments

-I have added a **requirements.txt** files that can be used to install all the modules I have in my **venv** environment in a local venv environment.
+I have added a **requirements_v2.txt** files that can be used to install all the modules I have in my **venv** environment in a local venv environment.

 I am using **tensorflow 2.10** because this is the reccomended version of tensorflow for windows machines that want to use a GPU